I may receive a commission if you make a purchase through links in this post.

 Preheat oven to 400 F. Place frozen wings on a large shallow baking sheet pan and drizzle with oil, salt, and pepper.

 Cover with foil and bake wings for 50-60 minutes.

 Remove foil and switch oven to BROIL.
 Broil on high for 15 minutes or until golden brown and crispy.

 While wings are under the broiler, make the sauce.
 Melt butter in a saucepan and add flour / cornstarch to make a rue.

 Add chicken broth and whisk until smooth, simmering until thick.

 Add 1/2 to 1 cup buffalo sauce to taste.
-Pour over wings and serve with fluffy rice and buttered green peas.
+Pour over wings and serve with fluffy rice and buttered green peas or veg.